tarynduong/hello-there/README.md

 <!--
 <h3 align="center">
   <pre>
-  I'm looking for a junior position as a Machine Learning Engineer / Data Scientist.
+  I'm looking for a junior position as a Machine Learning Engineer.
   Open to relocation if needed.
   - 👯 I’m looking to collaborate in any projects related to **machine learning production**
   </pre>